MrScripty/Studio-Whip/README.md

 ## System Requirments
 **System requirements largly depend on what AI models you use**, and there are many choices that can be found at [HuggingFace](https://huggingface.co/) and [CivitAi](https://civitai.com/).
 For the best experience, use task-specific model combinations that load simultaneously in Studio Whip.
-If your hardware doesnt meet your needs, connect to cloud APIs like [OpenRouter](https://openrouter.ai/) and [Together.ai]
+If your hardware doesnt meet your needs, connect to cloud APIs like [OpenRouter](https://openrouter.ai/) and [Together.ai](https://www.together.ai/).

 - AI TOPS are measured as FP8.
 - [See Passmark Ratings of CPU's](https://www.cpubenchmark.net/high_end_cpus.html).
 Some models may even be availible free with limits.